Profile Picture

 Independent Contractor - Quantum Technologies

-May 2023 - Present
+May 2023 - October 2025

 Providing strategic consulting for quantum technology startups, including feasibility studies on quantum key distribution systems, protocol feasibility analysis, hardware design, noise budgeting, and policy standardization for quantum technologies.